Plan for the cloud management gateway in Configuration Manager

 What ports are used by the cloud management gateway?

-- No inbound ports required on premise network.
+- No inbound ports are required for the on-premises network.
 Deployment of CMG will create a bunch on CMG automatically.

 - Besides 443, some outbound ports are required by the CMG connection point.